 - 5. REIMBURSEMENT OF EXPENSES.
-CLIENT shall not be liable for any additional expenses paid or incurred by CONTRACTOR in excess of amount in Section 4 of this Agreement unless otherwise agreed in writing. - 6.
+CLIENT shall not be liable for any additional expenses paid or incurred by CONTRACTOR in excess of the amount in Section 4 of this Agreement unless otherwise agreed in writing. - 6.
 ADVERTISING.
 CONTRACTOR agrees that the name of CLIENT, its trustees, officers, agents and employees will not be used for the purposes of advertising.
 CONTRACTOR and CLIENT will obtain written approval from each other prior to issuing any press release or other publicity in connection with this Agreement. - 7.
 NON-SOLICITATION.
 Neither party shall knowingly solicit, recruit, hire or otherwise employ or retain any employee of the other, performing hereunder, during the Term of this Agreement and for one (1) year following the termination or expiration of this Agreement without the prior written consent of the other party.
-This paragraph shall not restrict in any way the right of either party to solicit or recruit generally in the media, and shall not prohibit either party from hiring an employee of the other who answers any advertisement or who otherwise voluntarily applies for hire without having been personally solicited or recruited by the hiring party. - INDEMNIFICATION.
-With regard to the Services performed by CONTRACTOR pursuant to the 8. terms of this Agreement, the CONTRACTOR shall indemnify and hold harmless the State of Illinois, its agencies, officers, employees, agents and volunteers from any and all costs, demands, expenses, losses, claims, damages, liabilities, settlements and judgments, including in breach or violation by CONTRACTOR of any of its certifications, representations, warranties, covenants or agreements; (b) any actual or alleged death or injury to any person, damage to any real or personal property, or any other damage or loss claimed to result in whole or in part from negligent performance; (c) any act, activity or omission of CONTRACTOR or any of its employees, representatives, subcontractors or agents; or (d) any actual or alleged claim that the services or goods provided under this contract infringe, misappropriate, or otherwise violate any intellectual property (patent, copyright, trade secret, or trademark) rights of a third party.
+This paragraph shall not restrict in any way the right of either party to solicit or recruit generally in the media, and shall not prohibit either party from hiring an employee of the other who answers any advertisement or who otherwise voluntarily applies for hire without having been personally solicited or recruited by the hiring party. - 8.
+FAITH'S LAW.
+CONTRACTOR certifies that prior to sending any employee or contractor/subcontractor to CLIENT school buildings, CONTRACTOR has complied with all employment history review and other obligations of 105 ILCS 5/22-94.
+Upon request of CLIENT, CONTRACTOR agrees to promptly disclose all records, information and determinations related to Section 22-94 employment history review for each of its employees or independent contractors. - 9.
+INDEMNIFICATION.
+With regard to the Services performed by CONTRACTOR pursuant to the terms of this Agreement, the CONTRACTOR shall indemnify and hold harmless the State of Illinois, its agencies, officers, employees, agents and volunteers from any and all costs, demands, expenses, losses, claims, damages, liabilities, settlements and judgments, including for (a) breach or violation by CONTRACTOR of any of its certifications, representations, warranties, covenants or agreements; (b) any actual or alleged death or injury to any person, damage to any real or personal property, or any other damage or loss claimed to result in whole or in part from negligent performance; or (c) any actual or alleged claim that the services or goods provided under this contract infringe, misappropriate, or otherwise violate any intellectual property (patent, copyright, trade secret, or trademark) rights of a third party.
 In accordance with Article VIII, Section 1(a),(b) of the Constitution of the State of Illinois, the State may not indemnify private parties absent express statutory authority permitting the indemnification.
 Neither Party shall be liable for incidental, special, consequential, or punitive damages.
 CONTRACTOR shall not be liable to CLIENT for any acts or omissions in the performance of Services on the part of CONTRACTOR or on the part of its agents or employees, except when said acts or omissions of CONTRACTOR are due to willful misconduct or gross negligence or are in breach of this Agreement.
-CLIENT shall hold CONTRACTOR free and harmless from any obligations, costs, claims, judgments, attorneys' fees, and attachments arising from or growing out of the Services rendered to CLIENT pursuant to the terms of this Agreement or in any way connected with the rendering of Services, except when the same shall arise due to the willful misconduct or gross negligence of CONTRACTOR, or are in breach of this Agreement, and CONTRACTOR is adjudged to be guilty of willful misconduct or gross negligence, or in breach of this Agreement, by a court of competent jurisdiction.
+CLIENT shall hold CONTRACTOR free and harmless from any obligations, costs, claims, judgments, attorneys' fees, and attachments arising from or growing out of the Services rendered to CLIENT pursuant to the terms of this Agreement or in any way connected with the rendering of Services, except when the same shall arise due to the willful misconduct or gross negligence of contractor, or are in breach of this Agreement, and CONTRACTOR is adjudged to be guilty of willful misconduct or gross negligence, or in breach of this Agreement, jurisdiction.
 CONTRACTOR's liability shall be limited to the amount paid under this Agreement.